Abhishek0-7/Smart_Recommendation_System/README.md

 2. **Books Dataset**: [Goodbooks-10k](https://github.com/zygmuntz/goodbooks-10k)
    - Contains 6 million ratings for 10,000 popular books

+## Additional Notes

+1. **Dataset Preparation**: For the movies dataset, download the latest small dataset from MovieLens For the books dataset, use the Goodbooks-10k dataset from GitHub

+2. **Deployment Options**:

+   - The current setup uses ngrok for temporary public access

+   - For permanent deployment, consider services like:

+    1. Heroku
+    2. AWS Elastic Beanstalk
+    3. Google App Engine

+3. **Environment Variables**: Create a .env file for sensitive information:

+       NGROK_AUTH_TOKEN=your_ngrok_token
+       WEATHER_API_KEY=your_openweathermap_key

+4. **Testing**: The test directory includes basic test cases Run tests with python -m pytest tests/

 ## 🤝 Contributing
 Contributions are welcome!
 Please follow these steps: